TIT8/go-api/README.md

 curl https://formapi.fly.dev
 ```

+Or if you are on a web browser, just [click me](https://formapi.fly.dev).

 [^3]: You cannot send POST request as you won't send the friendly captcha verification code.

 ## Why redirect the HTML form to this API if JavaScript can handle HTTP requests with ease?